Mirzakhani-Open-Science-Group/Group-stuff/README.md

 # Discussion
-Repository for talk about group's stuff
+Repository for talking about group's stuff